MuriloMarquesSantos/gobarber-server/README.md

 - ```yarn```
 - ```yarn dev:server```

+## Test the API

+You may test the api using this link ```https://documenter.getpostman.com/view/4694407/UV5Xid4m```.
+Keep in mind that it shall be updated as the system evolves.
 ## Contribution

 Contributions are welcome, feel free to open pull requests or to contact me by e-mail.